 Hence, make sure your website links to your key social pages like FB, Twitter, LinkedIn, Instagram, etc. Social connectivity ropes in dual benefits.
 First, your news, updates or offerings reach to them instantly.
 And, second, their social actions (likes, shares, etc.) or word-of-mouth make further customer acquisition easier.
 If you have an app too for your business, social is an incredible platform to increase its downloads and usage.

 ‘Social’ is what people do on their phones!
 Include promotions and links to your mobile website from your Facebook page and status updates.
 Link to mobile versions of your pages on Twitter and Tweet promotion codes and SMS contests.
-Incorporate your website with the social media pages like Facebook.
+Incorporate your website into the social media pages like Facebook.
 This also gives you an alternative to adding QR codes to your app.

 14. Don’t Forget Integrating Mobile Strategy with Email Strategy